UWPCE-PythonCert/PythonCertDevel/_sources/modules/Files.rst.txt

 Rather than add explicit support for ``Path`` objects, a new protocol was defined, and most of the standard library was updated to support the new protocol.

-This way third party path libraries could be used with the standard library as well.
+This way, third party path libraries could be used with the standard library as well.

 What this means to you
 ----------------------